swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 ### `{,n}`

-This quantifier is supported by Oniguruma, but in PCRE it matches the literal chars.
+This quantifier is supported by Oniguruma, but in PCRE it matches the literal characters `{`, `,`, `n`, and `}` in sequence.
 We intend on supporting it as a quantifier.

 ### `\DDD`